Richard-Cvbs/proj-Restaurant-Page/README.md

 # proj-Restaurant-Page
-dinamically generated website created with webpack
+Static website created from a Figma blueprint